St. Louis Product Liability Lawyer

 Types of Product Defects

-The first step in any product liability case is determining the nature of the defect.
-Generally, a product can be defective in one of three ways:
+The first step in any St. Louis product liability claim is determining the nature of the defect.
+Generally, a product can be in a defective condition in one of three ways:

 • Defective design.
-If there is a flaw in the design of the product, every unit will share the same defect.
-Once a manufacturer learns of a defective design it will typically halt production and issue a recall for units in circulation if warranted.
+If the product’s design is flawed, every unit will have the same defect.
+Once a manufacturer learns of a defective design, it will typically halt production and issue a recall for units in circulation if warranted.
+For example, 3m combat earplugs were found to have a design defect that caused many combat veterans to suffer hearing damage.

 • Defective marketing.
 Manufacturers must accurately represent their products in all marketing materials.
 This means they must clearly outline the product’s intended uses and include instructions for consumer use.
 Products must also include all necessary safety warnings, which can include warnings in the instructions as well as warning stickers applied directly to the products.